-2.4.2 Consideration regarding EMBAs
+2.4.2 Considerations regarding defining EMBAs

-In this final section French-McCay (2024) contends that an entrained oil threshold applied to define the EMBA of 10 ppb THC (Table 1) is too conservative as it identifies an unnecessarily wide geographical area, where 'near the outer bounds' exposures reaching this low threshold would be infrequent and for very short durations.
+In this final section French-McCay (2025) contends that an entrained oil threshold applied to define the EMBA of 10 ppb THC (Table 1) is too conservative, as it identifies an unnecessarily wide geographical area, where 'near the outer bounds', exposures reaching this low threshold would be infrequent and for very short durations.
 The consequences of this include wasted effort in monitoring and less effective monitoring within an area that might be impacted.
 Applying a more 'realistic' threshold to define the EMBA was therefore proposed.

 We agree that the entrained oil threshold should be expressed in THC.
-We consider 1000 ppb THC to be a conservative threshold for defining an area that may be affected by entrained oil, particularly given short open ocean exposure durations and the reduction in oil droplet toxicity through weathering.
+We consider 1000 ppb THC to be a conservative threshold for defining an EMBA by entrained oil, particularly given short exposure durations in offshore and open coastal waters and the reduction in oil droplet toxicity through weathering.